phipsonlab/spaceMarker/README.md

 ## Installation
+We are currently in the process of submitting spaceMarker to Bioconductor.

-To install spaceMarker from github, use either of the following commands:
+To install spaceMarker from github, use the following commands:

 ``` r
 library(devtools)